The Twist (1992 film)

-The Twist is a Canadian documentary film, directed by Ron Mann and released in 1992.
+The Twist is a 1992 Canadian documentary film, directed by Ron Mann.

+Summary

 The film is a history of the twist dance craze of the early 1960s, exploring the creative, social and political contexts in which it was created and embraced by the public.

+Release and reception

 The film premiered at the 1992 Festival of Festivals, as the closing night gala.

 The film was a Genie Award nominee for Best Feature Length Documentary at the 14th Genie Awards in 1993.